Gaurav2543/Mammo-Bench/README.md

 - **Project Link**: [https://github.com/Gaurav2543/Mammo-Bench](https://github.com/Gaurav2543/Mammo-Bench)

 ## Acknowledgments
-We thank the original creators of INbreast, DDSM, KAU-BCMD, CMMD, CDD-CESM, RSNA Screening Dataset, and DMID for making their datasets publicly available.
+We thank the original creators of INbreast, DDSM, KAU-BCMD, CMMD, CDD-CESM, and DMID for making their datasets publicly available.

 ---
 **Disclaimer**: This dataset is intended for research purposes only and should not be used for direct clinical diagnosis.